Wise vs CurrencyFair [2025]

 - Confirm and your money will be on the move

 Wise transfers are made through Wise’s network of local bank accounts, so they arrive faster and don’t incur intermediary fees.
 When you want to pay for your transfer in dollars you’ll send the money to Wise’s local US account.
-Then Wise will make a payment of the equivalent amount in your preferred currency, from their account in the destination country.
-No money actually moves across borders, so it’s faster and cheaper than traditional international payments.

-CurrencyFair Vs Wise Fees
+CurrencyFair Vs Wise fees

-- Exchange rate markup: This is usually around 0.45%
+- Exchange rate markup: This is usually around 0.53%

 - Transfer fee: This is 3 EUR, or just over 3 USD, depending on the live exchange rate at the time you place your transfer